 Changing Door Hardware To Match Your Style

-Have you ever walked in a house and noticed something just doesn’t look right?
-You might subconsciously be noticing the door knobs don’t match the house.
+Have you ever walked into a house and noticed something just doesn’t look right?
+You might subconsciously be noticing the doorknobs don’t match the house.

 When we bought our townhouse, it had bronze door knobs.
 That wasn’t going to fly.